When Is the Best Time to Focus on Cancer Nutrition?

 These are not small gains.
 They’re meaningful shifts in how people move through treatment and recover afterwards.

-What people tell me when they start focusing on their nutrition early
+What people tell me after starting to focus on their nutrition early

 People say these things: